nus-cs2030s/2324-s2/docs/unix/background.md

 !!! warning "++control+z++ vs. ++control+c++"
-    A common mistake for new students is to hit ++control+z++ frequently if something goes wrong with their program -- this behavior could lead to multiple suspended programs (which still occupy resources such as memory on the computer).
-The right sequence to use is ++control+c++ -- which terminates the program (and frees up the resources).
+    A common mistake for new students is to hit ++control+z++ frequently if something goes wrong with their program &mdash; this behavior could lead to multiple suspended programs (which still occupy resources such as memory on the computer).
+The right sequence to use is ++control+c++ &mdash; which terminates the program (and frees up the resources).

 !!! warning "++control+s++ accidents"
     Since ++control+s++ is used as the "save" shortcut in non-Unix environment, many students accidentally hit this control sequence, causing their terminal to freeze.
 Don't panic if this happens.
 Just hit ++control+q++ and things will be back to normal.